jSherz/jsj-blog/_posts/2023-06-15-enforce-aws-tag-compliance.md

 resource support, and requiring SCPs that are incompatible with some IaC tools.
 We can use a custom Config rule to mandate a set of tags based on the resource type, and achieve tagging harmony across our AWS organisation.

+We're not blocking resources from being created or updated with this solution, but we do get reporting of their compliance.
+We can combine this solution with the one in [Shift security left with AWS Config] to give builders near-instant feedback on the resource's tagging - before their Pull Request lands.

 ## See also